How to Accomplish Honest Self-Reflection in Cycling

 Did I train efficiently and effectively?

 There are lots of stressors these days, but training shouldn’t belong to it.
 Therefore, finding out what kinds of sessions are easy to integrate and which ones are done under lots of stress.
-Find the root cause and try to wipe them out.
+Find the root causes and try to wipe them out.

 Which Person really impressed me last week?